 Bran muffins sound like a healthy breakfast option—with all that cholesterol-lowering oat bran, right?
 But the prepackaged ones found at the supermarket aren’t nearly as fresh or healthy as they claim, and they’re almost always oversized, packing in some 300 calories—about the same as a cream-filled doughnut!
 Many are also loaded with the saturated fats butter and oil, and contain upwards of 600 grams of sodium.
 Homemade is key when you’re trying to lose weight, so why not try making your own?
 While baking definitely does take more time than going to the store, you’ll reap the benefits of all your hard work spent in the kitchen.
 Looking for more breakfast inspiration?
 Here are the best and worst breakfasts to eat when trying to lose weight.

-If food contains the word "veggie," it's not automatically healthy.
-Don't let marketing gimmicks fool you: The majority of foods are mislabeled and not as healthy as they claim to be, veggie chips included.
-You're a lot better off eating fresh vegetables than synthetic and processed versions.
+If food contains the word “veggie,” it’s not automatically healthy.
+Don’t let marketing gimmicks fool you: The majority of foods are mislabeled and not as healthy as they claim to be, veggie chips included.
+You’re a lot better off eating fresh vegetables than synthetic and processed versions.
 You can always try making your own veggie chips by slicing veggies like kale, carrots, zucchini, and squash, really thin, misting them with olive oil, and then baking them in the oven.
-Here are the ways your body is telling you to up your veggie intake.

 Aloe juice aka aloe water has been touted as the new coconut water.
 The bulk of aloe juice is made with aloe vera gel, water, or tea, and then sweeteners and natural flavors may be added.
 While aloe vera juice supposedly has health benefits, like weight loss and anti-aging properties, none of these claims have ever been scientifically proven.
 “Although aloe vera does contain high amounts of antioxidants, it has a slightly bitter, citrus-like flavor which is very difficult to drink on its own,” says Amidor.
 “It also has diuretic properties, which if taken in large amounts, can lead to loss of potassium from your body, which is potentially dangerous.”